Exchanges

 Every offshore venue above is closed to US retail for options.
 Here’s what’s actually legal and accessible in the US in 2026.

-US-regulated · retail OKListed options on spot Bitcoin ETFs, chiefly BlackRock’s IBIT, trade on US options exchanges and are available through any standard US broker.
-They are fully SEC and CFTC regulated, and IBIT options are now reportedly the largest Bitcoin options market by open interest.
+Listed options on spot Bitcoin ETFs — chiefly BlackRock’s IBIT — trade on US options exchanges and are available through any standard US broker.
+They’re fully SEC and CFTC regulated, and IBIT options are now reportedly the largest Bitcoin options market by open interest.
 For most US retail traders wanting BTC options exposure, this is the practical, compliant choice.

 Start with the first two as a buyer, where your loss is capped at the premium.
-The selling strategies generate income but carry more risk, so learn them after.
-For a deeper walkthrough, see our guide to popular options strategies.
+The selling strategies generate income but carry more risk — learn them after.

 Long call